bowers-illinois-edu/bowershansen-CI-course/day-plan.md

-These are the day by day plans for the second half of the course.
-See unit-goals-presumptions.md for broader visions of the first half of the course.
+These are the day by day plans for the course.
+See unit-goals-presumptions.md for broader visions.

 # 2019